Thomas Eugene Creech: Failed execution attempt

 The 9th U.S. Circuit Court of Appeals from California also rejected Creech's appeal on February 23, 2024.
 Creech's lawyers sought to have his death sentence overturned on the grounds that it was unconstitutionally imposed by a judge and not a jury, but the judges admonished his lawyers for not raising the issue earlier and without providing credible evidence to substantiate their claims, and they described his motion as an act of delay for the sake of delaying his execution.
 Jensen's family publicly opposed the clemency plea of Creech, stating that Jensen was a "gentle soul and a prankster who loved hunting and spending time outdoors", and Jensen's daughter, who was four when her father died, stated that she never got to know her father and felt aggrieved that Creech was still alive even after years since her father was murdered.
 Creech's supporters continued to advocate for a commutation of his death sentence to life imprisonment on the grounds that Creech had reformed and was no longer a threat to society despite the enormity of his crimes.

 On February 28, 2024, Creech's execution was set to proceed.
 However, one hour past the designated 10:00 a.m. execution time, it was announced that the medical team had failed to successfully establish an intravenous line for the lethal injection drugs.
 The execution was called off and Creech was escorted back to his cell.

 New death warrant

-On October 16, 2024, a new death warrant was issued for Creech, re-scheduling him to be executed on November 13, 2024.
+On October 16, 2024, a new death warrant was issued for Creech, rescheduling him to be executed on November 13, 2024.
 On November 6, a federal judge granted Creech a stay of execution to allow legal challenges to be filed against the execution protocol.

+As of July 2026, Creech remains incarcerated on death row at the Idaho Maximum Security Institution awaiting a new execution date.